The Jonas Brothers' Career Timeline Is A Rollercoaster Of Emotions

 2010: JONAS Was Cancelled

-JONAS was canceled by Disney Channel after two seasons.
+JONAS was cancelled by Disney Channel after two seasons.
 The brothers started pursuing solo projects.

 2010: Nick Jonas Went Solo